 Winter Wonderland 2024/2025 opening times

-Hyde Park Winter Wonderland is open every day (except Christmas Day) from 10 a.m. to 10 p.m.
-Last entry is at 9.30 p.m.
+Hyde Park Winter Wonderland is open every day (except Christmas Day) from 21st November 2024 to 5th January 2025.
+Opening hours are 10 a.m. to 10 p.m. with last entry at 9.30 p.m.

 You’ll need to enter Winter Wonderland during the 2-hour slot on your entrance ticket, but once you’re in you can stay for as long as you like.